My story of Myotonic Dystrophy

 I did not think I had Myotonic Dystrophy.
 Only a year earlier I had applied to run the London Marathon (wasn't chosen).
 I was seriously looking into trips to the Antarctic to complete all 7 continents on Earth visited.
 I had a 1-year-old son.
 I could easily walk the 2 miles into town.
 I had an active life.
 How could I possibly have Myotonic Dystrophy?

 At first, I thought Myotonic Dystrophy would not affect me too much.
 I was still mobile.
 I could still walk and even run (albeit slightly slower than before).
 I would be alright.
-It effects people differently even in members of one's own family.
+It affects people differently, even within the same family.
 I clung to this hope.

-That was 9 years ago.
+More than a decade has now passed.
 A blink of an eye in some respects.
-In others it is a life time ago.
+In others it is a lifetime ago.

-There are both visible signs of Myotonic Dystrophy and invisible ones.
-Visibly my arms and legs are much thinner due to muscle waste.
-This has led to extreme pain (especially in my legs) meaning I am unable to walk for any long distance and standing for any amount of time is challenging.
+There are both visible and invisible symptoms of Myotonic Dystrophy.
+Visibly, my arms and legs are much thinner due to muscle wasting.
+This has led to extreme pain, especially in my legs.
+Walking any distance is now a challenge and even standing for long periods can be difficult.
 As my condition has worsened, I have, very reluctantly, agreed to use a wheelchair for days out.
-I have also had to invest in a stair lift as walking up and down stairs is no longer feasible.
-The other visible symptom is loss of hair.
-From having lock of thick flowing brown hair, I am now a baldy.
+I have also had to invest in a stair lift, as walking up and down stairs is no longer feasible.
+Another visible symptom has been hair loss.
+From having thick, flowing brown hair, I am now almost completely bald.

 There are other, less visible, symptoms of Myotonic Dystrophy.
 For me, I suffer from regular, acute stomach pain.
 I need to be careful of what I eat and how much.

-I have to go and have my heart tested every year.
-That's kind of an important muscle and needs to be monitored for any problems.
+I have to have my heart tested every single year.
+That's kind of an important muscle, so it needs to be monitored for any problems.